laxuanlinh/awscertifieddev/integration and messaging.md

 - Messages that have the same `MessageGroupID` can only be processed by 1 consumer
 - Ordering across groups is *not guaranteed*
 - The idea is to distribute groups to different consumers to achieve *parallel processing*
+- Can have as many consumers as `MessageGroupID`

 ## Amazon SNS
 - Pub/Sub